 Alternatively, a student can be admitted if she or he can document a proficiency in two of the ‘classical’ languages which equals the proficiency achieved by studying each of these languages in a module allotted 15 ECTS credits each.

-The Religious Roots of Europe is a joint programme offered in collaboration between six different Nordic universities (see the programme website ), these universities are here called the Host Institutions.
-36 students can be admitted to the programme in total on the six Host Institutions.
-Applications for admittance is directed to and processed by one of the six Host Institutions, in accordance with the rules and regulations obtaining at this Host Institution.
+The Religious Roots of Europe is a joint programme offered in collaboration between five different Nordic universities (see the programme website ), these universities are here called the Host Institutions.
+36 students can be admitted to the programme in total on the five Host Institutions.
+Applications for admittance is directed to and processed by one of the five Host Institutions, in accordance with the rules and regulations obtaining at this Host Institution.
 The following is a description of these rules and regulations at the University of Aarhus.

 Applicants for one of the study places at Aarhus University must document (by submitting a certified transcript or bachelor certificate stating the subjects studied and the grades obtained) that they have completed or are completing a relevant bachelor degree (below) and that they have obtained a sufficient proficiency in ‘classical’ languages as well as in English (below).